Ethanadams642/Server-Script-Utils/README.md

 # Server-Script-Utils
-A collection of scripts to help automate the deployment of whatever I feel like make if one for.
+A collection of scripts to help automate the deployment of whatever I feel like makeing one for.